crywolfe/usus/ssl_rails_documentation.md

 This chained command will provide an output similar to the following.
 `$           2443   0.0  1.5  2578296 123204 s000  T     4:42PM   0:02.98 $/.rbenv/versions/2.1.0/bin/ruby bin/rails s`

-The first number "2443" is the process id number.  `kill -9 [PID]` will shutdown the server.
+The first number "2443" is the process id number.
 In the example, `kill -9 2443` will shutdown the server.